Atlanta Falcons vs. Carolina Panthers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Panthers stats and trends

-- Carolina has three wins against the spread in seven games this season.
+- Carolina has three wins against the spread in seven games this year.

-- The Panthers have covered the spread once this season when underdogs by 3 points or more (in two chances).
+- This year, the Panthers have one against the spread win in two games as an underdog of 3 points or more.

-- Carolina's games this year have hit the over two times in seven opportunities (28.6%).
+- Carolina's games this year have gone over the total in two out of seven opportunities (28.6%).

-- Carolina is 3-1 against the spread and 3-1 overall when the team piles up over 362.7 yards.
+- In games that Carolina totals over 362.7 yards, the team is 3-1 against the spread and 3-1 overall.

 - The Panthers have turned the ball over six more times (11 total) than the Falcons have forced a turnover (5) this season.